 I am more comfortable joining services from home.
 Will there be video streaming?

 Yes!
-We will be video streaming our services and will include screen sharing of the Mahzor.
-Registration is also required for this option.
-Link to follow.
+We will be video streaming our services.
+Non-members must register for this option.

 What is the registration deadline to attend virtually?

 Non-members may register at any time.
-Registration not required for members.
+Registration is not required for members.